jayunit100/k8sprototypes/windows/README.md

-# PowerShell

-To hack around on nodes with linux like fluency, you can use powershell.

-- `ip a | grep 192` can be replaced with `Get-NetIPAddress | Select-String "192"`

-# Windows networking

-Things like hostNetwork and hostPort aren't really options.
-If you need to access services such as ingress controllers, you do so by:

-1) Implementing a NodePort service
-2) DaemonSet for pods
-3) Setting the NodePort Service to `externalTrafficPolicy=local`

-# end to end k8s windows setup guide (local VMs)
+# End to end k8s windows setup guide (local VMs)

 This is done in VMWare workstation.
+It can be generically followed in other hypervisors as well.

 # step 1 : Create two VMs